semrush/ansible-role-clickhouse/README.md

 ### Prerequisites

-ClickHouse v23.5 (*note: yes, it could be relaxed, but I just don't think that it worth it*)
+- ClickHouse v23.5 (*note: yes, it could be relaxed, but I just don't think that it worth it*)
+- Ansible 2.11+

 #### Version requirement changelog